-Photodynamic Therapy: Is it worth the hype?
+Photodynamic Therapy for Actinic Keratosis: Is it worth the hype or isn’t it?

 Blu-light treatment

-It seems like every Dermatologist is recommending photodynamic therapy (PDT) to their patients these days.
+It seems like every Dermatologist is recommending photodynamic therapy (PDT) for the treatment of actinic keratosis to their patients these days.
 Why the sudden explosion with this treatment?
 Is it really that good?
 Is it really the best?
 Is it really what we should be recommending to our patients?

 In short, PDT is a good treatment option for the treatment of actinic keratosis.
 It works well, but one must spend about 90 minutes in the Dermatologist’s office.
 The nice thing is that patients do not have to do anything at home–no creams or topical products to buy or use.
 It’s simple.
 But, this comes with a higher price tag than some other treatments and one must look at the costs involved as well.
 For example, imiquimod can be purchased for as little as $18, even when one has no health insurance, using savings plans like www.goodrx.com, which are free to use.
 Other treatments using 5-fluoruracil and calcipotriene can be compounded for as little as $30 if you shop around and only required 5-6 days of application with minimal irritation.
+This latter regimen has been proven to be the most effective, is fairly well tolerated, and should be considered a primary treatment for actinic keratosis.

 In summary, PDT is a good option for the treatment of actinic keratosis.
-It is best for patients who cannot apply creams or those who are not compliant.
+It is best for patients who cannot or do not want to apply creams or those who are not compliant.
 This treatment generally costs more than several other treatment options, which should be taken into account when choosing this option.
-Always ask about other treatment options, as this is not and should not be the only option discussed.

 Robert S. Bader, M.D., Dermatologist